 Why Squeaky Clean?¶

-A 5-minute read on what the framework does and why it exists.
+A 5-minute read on what Squeaky Clean does and why it exists.

 The problem¶

 Small-parameter models frequently hallucinate, forcing engineers toward high-parameter alternatives where computational costs scale quadratically with context.
-Squeaky Clean is an opinionated, semi-deterministic agentic software development framework designed to break this cycle.
+Squeaky Clean is an opinionated, semi-deterministic agentic software development tool designed to break this cycle.

 LLM codegen also has a Clean Architecture problem.
 "Write me a Spring Boot service that publishes to Kafka" from a single high-parameter prompt produces a single 200-line file with the controller talking directly to KafkaTemplate, the entity mutating to JSON inline, and zero separation between domain logic and infrastructure.
 It compiles.
 It runs.
 It's unmaintainable the moment you swap Kafka for SQS.